If you have a fungal infection, such as thrush, athlete's foot, or a nail infection, antifungal medication may be recommended.

-Fungal infections range from those causing mild discomfort to serious invasive forms that can affect the heart, brain or lungs.
+Fungal infections range from those causing mild discomfort to serious invasive forms that can affect the heart, brain, or lungs.

 Depending on the type of fungal infection being treated, the antifungal medication may come in different forms:

-- To be applied to the skin, nails or hair, called topical medication
+- To be applied to the skin, nails, or hair - called topical medication

-- As tablets, capsules or liquid medication
+- As tablets, capsules, or liquid medication

 - Through an IV drip in hospital or a clinic

-- As a vaginal pessary, commonly as a treatment for thrush.
+- As a vaginal pessary - commonly as a treatment for thrush.

-Common antifungal medicines
+Common antifungal medications